 I send samples of both the polyesters and the silks on request – no charge.

-I offer the great liturgical damasks, brocades and tapestries manufactured by M. Perkins & Son in England.
+I offer the great liturgical damasks, brocades and tapestries designed and manufactured by M. Perkins & Son in England.

 Even with the shipping cost, I think you’ll find my prices are competitive.